ClemenceDaval/Money-Converter-React/README.md

 Implemented functionality :

 - Addition of an input in the currency component : the user can now search the currency he's interested in and the currencies corresponding to his research are displayed.

+## V4

+Implemented functionality :

+- The user can now change the base amount

+## Futures versions

+Functionalities to implement / Modifications to make :

+- Allow users to change the base currency
+- Switch from Class Components to Hooks
+- Improvment of the design